Nosferican/UVA-SDS-Sample-Lecture/docs/src/GraphQL.md

     You can set up the structure for pagination during the initial request.

+!!! info

+    Notice that through REST endpoints one would need to access multiple resources through multiple requests.

+!!! warning

+    GraphQL may have hard limits on the cost of the query and possible number of data points, but most likely one may incur in a timeout when requesting too much data and those limits are not known until execution time.

 For paginating, we can adapt the code by passing the cursors as variables.

 ```